-1. Penalties (up to and including forfeiture) by the Performance Judge may be appropriate only as a result of the following:

-a.
-As specified in Article IX.A of the contest rules, songs must "be neither primarily patriotic nor primarily religious in intent..."
-Anthems and hymns are examples of clear violations.
+- 1. Penalties (up to and including forfeiture) by the Performance judge may be appropriate only as a result of the following: - a.
+As specified in Article IX.A. of the contest rules, songs must "be neither primarily patriotic nor primarily religious in intent..."
+Most anthems and hymns are examples of clear violations.
 Songs that merely make reference to national pride or a deity are acceptable.
 Judgment calls are made for songs that fall in between these extremes.
 (See Position Paper V, Chapter 9 of the Contest and Judging Handbook.)

-2. The Performance Judge declares forfeiture by awarding a score of zero.
-If some action, but not drastic action, is appropriate for a violation of Article IX.A.1, the judge may apply a smaller penalty.
-When a penalty or forfeiture of score has been applied, the judge should note the reason for such on the judging form on the line: "Penalties: Reason: and on the appropriate line(s) of the penalty grid on the scoring form.

-3. All penalties of 5 or more points will be notated on the scoring slip.
-Any Performance judge wishing to apply a penalty of 5 or more points in total must first conference with the other Performance Judges and the judges must agree to the level of rule violation but not discuss the actual points or the performance score.

-4. Article IX of the contest rules specifies, "All songs performed in contest must be arranged in the barbershop style..."
-Although the Music Category is the category primarily responsible for adjudicating "style" issues, Performance Judges also have a responsibility to preserve the style through particular attention to the artistic aspects of the style noted in paragraphs I.B.4, 5, 6, 9, 10 and 11 of The Judging System (Chapter 4 of the Contest and Judging Handbook).
-These aspects are adjudicated in terms of the quality of the performance but are not subject to penalty or forfeiture.

-5. Performance Judges are also responsible for adjudicating Articles XI and XII of the contest rules.
-(For further information, see Position Papers, Chapter 9 of the Contest and Judging Handbook.)

-a.
-Article XI.A.1 prohibits persons who are not members of the competing chorus or quartet from appearing on stage during the performance.
-An exception to this rule permits non-member chorus directors, who may appear with their chorus, provided their appearance and performance is in conjunction with their role as a director.
+- 3. All penalties of five or more points will be notated on the scoring slip.
+Any Performance judge wishing to apply a penalty of five or more points in total must first conference with the other Performance judges and the judges must agree to the level of rule violation but not discuss the actual points or the performance score. - 4.
+Article IX of the contest rules specifies: "All songs performed in contest must be arranged in the barbershop style..."
+Although the Music category is the category primarily responsible for adjudicating barbershop style issues, Performance judges also have a responsibility to preserve the style through particular attention to the artistic aspects of the style noted in paragraphs I.B.4., 5., 6., 9., 10., and 11. of The Judging System (Chapter 4 of the Contest and Judging Handbook).
+These aspects are adjudicated in terms of the quality of the performance but are not subject to penalty or forfeiture. - 5.
+Performance judges are also responsible for adjudicating Articles XI and XII of the contest rules.
+(For further information, see Position Papers, Chapter 9 of the Contest and Judging Handbook.) - a.
+Article XI.A.1. prohibits persons who are not members of the competing chorus or quartet from appearing on stage during the performance.
+An exception to this rule permits non-member chorus directors, who may appear with their chorus provided their appearance and performance is in conjunction with their role as a director.
 Notwithstanding the previous sentence, non-member directors may not sing with their chorus.

-Violations of this article should be reported to the Contest Administrator by indicating this on the penalty grid on the scoring form.
+Violations of Article XI.A.1. should be reported to the Contest Administrator by indicating this on the penalty grid on the scoring form.
 The CA will take action to disqualify and declare the contestant ineligible.

-b.
-Article XI.A.2 states "Actions by any contestant that are deemed suggestive, vulgar or otherwise not in good taste will not be allowed."
+- b.
+Article XI.A.2. states "Actions by any contestant that are deemed suggestive, vulgar or otherwise not in good taste will not be allowed."
 Staging is defined as the use of props or sets, the handling of props, the use of physical actions, or a combination of these.
-Unacceptable staging is staging that is suggestive, vulgar or otherwise not in good taste.
+Unacceptable staging is staging that is suggestive, vulgar, or otherwise not in good taste.
 Violations of Article XI are adjudicated in terms of the quality of the performance but are not subject to penalty or forfeiture.
-(See Position Paper III, Chapter 9 of the Contest and Judging Handbook.)
+(See Position Paper III, Chapter 9 of the Contest and Judging Handbook.) - c.

-c.
 Article XII states "Non-singing dialogue is generally not a part of a contest performance.
 However, brief comments made with supporting visual communications may be permitted more clearly to establish mood/theme, to assist the transition of packaged songs, or to add to the effect of closure of mood/theme."
-Violations of Article XII are adjudicated in terms of the quality of the presentation but are not subject to penalty or forfeiture.
+Violations of Article XII are adjudicated in terms of the quality of the performance but are not subject to penalty or forfeiture.